fivetran/fivetran_connector_sdk/README.md

 Cursors
 </summary>

-### records_with_no_created_at
-This example shows how to work with records where the source does not provide a `created_at` (or equivalent) field.
-It is useful when it's desired to keep track of when the record was first observed.

-### multiple_tables_with_cursors
-The parent-child relationship between tables from incremental API endpoints, with the complex cursor.

 ### marketstack
 This code retrieves different stock tickers and the daily price for those tickers using Marketstack API.
 Refer to Marketstsck's [documentation](https://polygon.io/docs/stocks/getting-started)
 </details>

+### multiple_tables_with_cursors
+The parent-child relationship between tables from incremental API endpoints, with the complex cursor.

 ### pagination
 This is a simple pagination example template set for the following types of paginations: